 Get some training

 If you are aged between 16-25 years, Wigan offers a lot of support to help you develop your skills and find a job.

-- Confident futures employment programme - For young people aged 16-25 years not in education or employment, this is a six week learning and work experience opportunity which can lead to a 12 month pre-apprentice placement, ask your personal adviser for more information.
+- Confident futures employment pathway - For young people aged 16-25 years not in education or employment.
 As a care leaver you will have priority over any placements and Apprenticeships available and enhanced support with matching to opportunities based on your interests

 - Become an apprentice - Find an apprenticeship and look up local opportunities and learning providers